A Dr. Haynes Favorite

 - 3 – 4 cups hot cooked rice (if you want to serve the stew on top of a scoop)

-- Gently melt the butter over medium heat in a large soup pot.
+- Gently melt the butter (or substitute) over medium heat in a large soup pot.

 - Add the onion, carrot, celery, green pepper and apple, and whole chicken breasts and simmer.
 Stir frequently, for about 15 minutes.
 Do not over brown.
 Add a little water if needed.